Thomas Bywater Smithies

-Thomas Bywater Smithies (27 August 1817 – 20 July 1883) was an English businessperson, radical publisher, editor, and campaigner for temperance and animal welfare.
-He was the founder and editor of the broadsheet periodical The British Workman.
+Thomas Bywater Smithies (27 August 1817 – 20 July 1883) was an English businessperson, publisher, editor, and campaigner for temperance and animal welfare.
+He founded and edited the broadsheet periodical The British Workman.

 Biography

-Smithies was born on 27 August 1817 in York, to James and Catherine Smithies, the second of ten children.
-His mother was a campaigner for abolitionism, animal welfare and temperance.
-He converted to Methodism at age 15, joining the Methodist Society.
-The following year, he started work at the Yorkshire Fire and Life Insurance Company.
-He also worked as a Sunday school teacher and initiated missionary meetings specifically for children.
+Smithies was born on 27 August 1817 in York, the second of ten children of James Smithies and Catherine Smithies.
+His mother campaigned for abolitionism, animal welfare, and temperance.
+Smithies converted to Methodism at the age of 15 and joined the Methodist Society.
+The following year, he began work at the Yorkshire Fire and Life Insurance Company.
+He also worked as a Sunday school teacher and started missionary meetings for children.
 He became teetotal in 1837, aged 20.
-Smithies additionally founded the first temperance society in York.
+Smithies also founded the first temperance society in York.

-In 1849, Smithies moved to London to become the manager of the Gutta Percha Company.
-He formed the first Band of Hope in London at his friend Hannah Bevan's house and it included some of her neighbours and children.
+In 1849, Smithies moved to London to become manager of the Gutta Percha Company.
+He formed the first Band of Hope in London at the house of his friend Hannah Bevan, with some of her neighbours and children as members.
 In 1851, he published Sunday Scholars' Friend and the Band of Hope Review (1851–1937).
-This was followed by The British Workman in 1855; edited by Smithies.
-Subsequent publications included The Infant's Magazine, The Children's Friend, The Family Friend, The Friendly Visitor, and The Weekly Welcome.
+In 1855, he founded The British Workman, which he edited.
+His later publications included The Infant's Magazine, The Children's Friend, The Family Friend, The Friendly Visitor, and The Weekly Welcome.

-In 1879, he published the Band of Mercy Advocate (1879–1934), a periodical for the Bands of Mercy movement, which was founded by his mother.
+In 1879, Smithies published the Band of Mercy Advocate (1879–1934), a periodical for the Bands of Mercy movement founded by his mother.

-On 20 July 1883, after a period of long illness, Smithies died of heart disease, aged 67.
+Smithies died of heart disease on 20 July 1883, aged 65, after a long illness.
 He was buried with his mother in Abney Park Cemetery.